-- □ declares an interface for accessing and managing its child components. - □ (optional) defines an interface for accessing a component's parent in the recursive structure, and implements it if that's appropriate.
+- declares the interface for objects in the composition. - implements default behavior for the interface common to all classes, as appropriate. - declares an interface for accessing and managing its child components. - □(optional) defines an interface for accessing a component's parent in the recursive structure, and implements it if that's appropriate.